 Winner: Tradestation

-Difficult decision as all retail software has numerous issues with stability, however, with our live trading we find that Tradestation has the most consistent performance and trading with real money is when stability really counts – learn more.
+The difficult decision as all retail software has numerous issues with stability; however, with our live trading, we find that Tradestation has the most consistent performance and trading with real money is when stability really counts – learn more.

 3. Programming Language: